Home > Services > Breast reduction

-Breast reduction, also known as reduction mammoplasty, is a surgical procedure that can make the breasts smaller, lighter, firmer and more proportionate to the rest of the body.
+Breast reduction, also known as reduction mammaplasty, is a surgical procedure that can make the breasts smaller, lighter, firmer, and more proportionate to the rest of the body.

 Making breasts smaller is only one of the many facets of breast reduction surgery.
 So much more than simply reducing breast size, the true goals of breast reduction are beautiful breasts, achieved through enhancement of breast shape, position, projection, proportion and decreased volume.
 The improvement of breast aesthetics, physical comfort, and self-confidence can be dramatic.